Welcome to the

 Awards & Recognition

-• In 2019, DEN was runner-up for the Student Experience Award at the Guardian University Awards.
+– In 2019, DEN was runner-up for the Student Experience Award at the Guardian University Awards.

-• In 2025, DEN was recognised as a finalist for Student Engagement at the Green Gown Awards.
+– In 2025, DEN was recognised as a finalist for Student Engagement at the Green Gown Awards.
 Dr. Farhang Morady is a finalist as a Sustainability Champion (Staff) for his leadership in embedding sustainability and student empowerment at the University of Westminster.

 Student Voices

-• Reflections on the New York and Bangkok field trips.
+- Reflections on field trips.

 Our SDG Focus